britneydang/HandsonProject-Covid19/README.md

-# Hands-on Project: Covid-19
+# Hands-on Project 1: Covid-19
+Description: This project is about creating everything from scratch using all technologies/tools that are availalbe in Microsoft Azure Data Factory.

 Data Resources:
-In this project, I will use the COVID-19 data from the EU Center for Disease Prevention and Control website (ECDC).
+Use COVID-19 data from the EU Center for Disease Prevention and Control website (ECDC).
 - ECDC Website for Covid-19 Data - https://www.ecdc.europa.eu/en/covid-19/data
 - Euro Stat Website for Population Data - https://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=data/tps00010.tsv.gz